SpatLyu/SpatLyu/README.md

 ### 🧐 About

-- 🔭 I am currently an undergraduate majoring in *Geographic Information Science* at *Shaanxi Normal University*, while also serving as a research assistant at *The Hong Kong Polytechnic University* and *The Hong Kong University of Science and Technology (Guangzhou)*.
+- 🔭 I am currently a research assistant at *The Hong Kong Polytechnic University* and *The Hong Kong University of Science and Technology (Guangzhou)*.
 - 🏄 My research interests lie in **advancing methodologies in spatial causal inference** and **developing high-performance computational tools**, with a primary focus on *R packages*.